omgnetwork/elixir-omg/README.md

 ```

 The database files are put at the default location `~/.omg/data`.
-You need to initialize the database, in case you want to start a new child chain from scratch!
+You need to re-initialize the database, in case you want to start a new child chain from scratch!

 ##### Start it up!
 * Start up geth if not already started.
-* Start Up the child chain server
+* Start Up the child chain server:

 ```
 cd apps/omg_jsonrpc